March 9, 2022

 Administration in KVM is more complicated than it is with VMware vSphere.
 You may need to install and configure additional components for KVM manually (for example, a virtual switch).
 The latest hardware updates are quickly adopted in a Linux kernel by developers because hardware vendors contribute to kernel development.

 VMware ESXi is installed from a live CD or USB flash drive after burning the ISO image on the medium.
 A user-friendly installation wizard is provided to complete the ESXi installation.
 Deploying VMware vCenter can be a little bit tricky because you need to configure DNS.
 New vCenter versions are provided as vCenter Server Appliance, which is a virtual machine image ready for deployment on ESXi with a list of customizable parameters.
-Installing vCenter on Windows is not supported in vSphere 7.0 and higher versions.
+Installing vCenter on Windows is not supported in vSphere 7.0 and higher.

 The convenience of using a hypervisor depends on the user interface provided.
 Both KVM and VMware vSphere virtualization solutions provide a command line interface (CLI) and a graphical user interface (GUI).
 Let’s look at the VMware vs KVM options in detail for each platform.